se4ai/se4ai.github.io/about-book.md

  - Your  first question should not be  be  "what data miners should I apply to this data?";
  - Rather, it should be  "what are the ethical requirements of this development?
 And how can we best support those requirements?".

----
-title:   ## But is "SE for AI" that important?
-layout: default
-hascode: true
----

   ## But is "SE for AI" that important?

   It is timely to talk about SE for AI.  **AI software is still software**.
 And any  software